Objective

 - Share the evidence metadata index (

-evidence_index.yaml) listing source, timestamp, and hash for each control domain. - Demonstrate chain of custody from source system → pipeline → artifact → approval.
+evidence_index.yaml) listing source, timestamp, and hash for each control domain. - Demonstrate chain of custody from source system to pipeline to artifact to approval.

 - Enable independent revalidation so auditors can run the same query or rebuild to reproduce outcomes.